openvinotoolkit/openvino/docs/Extensibility_UG/GPU_Extensibility.md

 ### Kernel Node and Sub-Node Structure

-`Kernel` node contains all kernel source code configuration.
+The `Kernel` node contains all kernel source code configuration.

 **Sub-nodes**: `Source` (1+), `Define` (0+)

 ### Source Node and Sub-Node Structure

-`Source` node points to a single OpenCL source file.
+The `Source` node points to a single OpenCL source file.

 | Attribute Name | \#  |Description|
 |-----|-----|-----|